 Cancer Screenings in Manhattan

 For example, a colonoscopy is one of the primary tools used by our doctors to fight colon cancer.
-If you have a family history of colon cancer, your risks increase exponentially, as well as several other risk factors.
+If you have a family history of colon cancer, your risks increase exponentially.
 Start a regular screening schedule.
-Depending on your personal history, you should discuss it with your gastroenterologist or physician to see what the ideal screening schedule for you is.
+Depending on your personal history, you should discuss it with your gastroenterologist or physician to develop the ideal screening schedule.

 Checking for Complications